List of Anita Blake: Vampire Hunter characters: Valentina

-Child vampire brought over by a vampire pedophile, Valentina is Musette's helper and an expert torturer.
-She is one of the few who has seen Marmee Noir in person.
-Pain is her substitute for sex because she is a small child.
-Jean-Claude describes her as disturbed, and she is fond of trying to break strangers.
-She is not without a sense of honor, however, and despises child molesters; along with Bartolome, she chooses to stay to undo the damage they did to Stephen and Gregory.
-Anita strongly suspects she stayed also because she is afraid of Marmee Noir.
-Valentina is also of Belle Morte's bloodline, and Belle refers to her as "Petite Morte" – Little Death.
+Sultry, violent little Valentina is a child vampire created by a vampire pedophile (her first, former lover).
+Valentina is Musette's helper, an expert torturer, and one of the few who has seen Marmee Noir in person.
+Dispensing pain is Valentina's method of sublimating her overwhelmingly powerful, intense, and insatiable sexual appetite because she is a small child (and thus has difficulty finding adequate sexual encounters with partners who "fit").
+Jean-Claude describes Valentina as disturbed; for example, she is fond of trying to break strangers.
+However, Valentina is not without a sense of honor and despises violent child molesters (who don't respect love, seduction, and mutual consent).
+Along with Bartolome, Valentina chooses to stay in order to reverse the damage they did to Stephen and Gregory.
+Anita strongly suspects Valentina also stayed because the child is somewhat afraid of Marmee Noir.
+Valentina is also of Belle Morte's bloodline; and Belle refers to the hot af little fem-tot as "Petite Morte" – Little Death.